musicianstash/eap/README.md

 `make updaterates`

-####4.)
+####5.)
 Start development server
 Test out application.
 Run following command:

 `make dev`

-_EAP application should be available through the following url: `http://localhost:8080/` or to enter admin enter this url: `http://localhost:8080/admin`_
+EAP application should be available through the following url: http://localhost:8080/ or to enter admin enter this url: http://localhost:8080/admin

 ##OTHER